 Titre testing (or titer testing) is a way of checking a dog's immunity to certain diseases.
 Many owners are choosing this method over annual boosters, but it is a confusing topic and many people do not fully understand how it works.

-The Cockapoo (or Cockerpoo) is a popular cross between a Cocker Spaniel and a Poodle.
-Due to the breed's popularity, some unscrupulous breeders breed cockapoos for profit, including producing 'rare' blue or red merle cockapoos—a colour that does not exist in either Poodles or Cocker Spaniels.
+Due to the Cockapoo's popularity, some unscrupulous breeders produce 'rare' blue or red merle cockapoos—a colour that does not exist in either Poodles or Cocker Spaniels.
+Buyer beware.

 Have you ever wondered if excessive ear scratching is a sign of a dog ear infection?
 This article helps you identify the signs and causes, remedies, and what steps to take to keep your dog's ears free of infection.
 Also included is a helpful video/poll.